10 Tips for Mindful Writing and Meditative Journaling

 Habits are not acquired just because we think they are good and valuable and we want to have them.
 Routines and habits require time, persistence, and purposefulness to become consistent.

-Can't decide on what journal to use?
-Check out our reviews:
+[Can't decide on what journal to use?
+Check out: 7 Best Personal Journals]

 You will want to do some trial and error to find a routine and schedule that works best for you, but once you have determined this, you can set aside a specific time slot for writing each day.
 The more you stick to your routine, the easier it will become.